rajverma328/COC-IITK/README.md

 ├── LICENSE
 ├── Course_schedule_from_pingala.csv    # CSV taken from Pingala
 ├── updata_data.sh                      # Called to update
+├── launch.sh                           # To launch the webapp on localhost:5000
 └── README.md                           # This README file

 ```